Try/OpenGothic/README.md

 ### Linux
 1. If not already done install Gothic via Wine/Proton or copy the game files from a Windows installation.
 2. You can download a build from [CI](https://ci.appveyor.com/project/Try/opengothic/history) and extract into a folder of your choice.
 Alternatively OpenGothic can be built manually.
 For Arch the [AUR](https://aur.archlinux.org/packages/opengothic) provides a 3rd party package.

-   It's also possible to run the [Pre-Release](https://github.com/Try/opengothic/releases/latest) for Windows via Wine/Proton with little performance  impact in case the other options don't suit you.

 3. Open `Gothic2Notr.sh`: